Prelude and Fugue in D major, BWV 532

-Johann Sebastian Bach's Prelude and Fugue in D major, BWV 532.2 (previously 532), is a prelude and fugue written for the organ c.
-1710.
-BWV 532.1 (previously 532/2a) is an earlier version of the Fugue.
+Johann Sebastian Bach's Prelude and Fugue in D major, BWV 532.2 (previously 532), is a prelude and fugue written c.
+1710 for the organ.
+BWV 532.1 (previously 532/2a) is an earlier version of the fugue.

 History

 The Fugue in D major, BWV 532a, was composed around 1708.
 It is an earlier version of fugue of BWV 532.
-Not much is known about this fugue, other than that it was composed around 2 years before the Prelude and Fugue in D Major, and was written and premiered in Weimar.
+Not much is known about this fugue, other than that it was composed around 2 years before the Prelude and Fugue in D major, and was written and premiered in Weimar.
 Also BWV 532 was written during Bach's tenure in Weimar: it was composed between 1709 and 1717.
 Many of his greatest and most well known organ works were written during this period, including, for example, the Prelude and Fugue in E major, BWV 566.
 The composer was residing in Weimar after being hired by the ruling duke of Weimar, Wilhelm Ernst, in 1709 as an organist and member of the court orchestra; he was particularly encouraged to make use of his unique talents with the organ by the duke.
 Indeed, his fame on the instrument grew and he was visited by many students of the organ to hear him play and to try to learn from his technique.
 The Prelude and Fugue in D major was probably composed in 1710, although this is not certain.
 What we do know is that BWV 532 features a lengthy, complex, self-contained fugue preceded by a multisectional prelude.
 Thus it must have been written before Bach codified the clear two-section prelude and fugue form used in The Well-Tempered Clavier, which was composed in 1722.